thanyalukj/THJAlertController/README.md

 UIAlertController that displays on top of any UIViewController.

-Moving away from UIAlertView to UIAlertController is not fun because the fundamental of UIAlertView and UIAlertController is so different.
-OS treat UIAlertView as a subclass of UIView and put it on top of UIWindow for us.
+Moving away from UIAlertView to UIAlertController is not fun because the fundamental of UIAlertView and UIAlertController is so different. iOS treats UIAlertView as a subclass of UIView and put it on top of UIWindow for us.
 UIAlertController is now a subclass of UIViewController.
-To present Alert, we need to call `- presentViewController:animated:completion:`
+To present the alert, we need to call `- presentViewController:animated:completion:` from the UIViewController.

-Since legacy codes that I work with do not always create the UIAlertView inside the UIViewController (ie. some singleton classes that deal with location service.)
-I need a UIAlertController that could display anywhere on top of the app like UIAlertView used to do.
+Since legacy codes does not always present UIAlertView inside the UIViewController (ie. some singleton classes dealing with location service, etc.) So, I need a UIAlertController that could display anywhere on top of the app like UIAlertView used to do.

 So, I created THJAlertController which is a subclass of UIAlertController create a new UIWindow and UIViewController on top of the current UIWindow.